Linuxbrew/brew/docs/FAQ.md

 ```

 ## Why was a formula deleted?
-Use `brew log $FORMULA` to find out!
+Use `brew log <formula>` to find out!
 Likely because it had unresolved issues or
 our analytics identified it was not widely used.

 ## Homebrew is a poor name, it's too generic, why was it chosen?